jameshughes89/cs102/src/site/topic20.rst

 * We get away with looking at fewer things because we are ignoring half the remaining elements every time we continue our search
     * ``11.5`` is greater than ``8``, therefore we can ignore all the elements on the left side

-* Any idea what the relationship between the maximum number of checks and the number of elements in our collection :math:`n`?
+* Any idea what the relationship between the maximum number of checks and the number of elements in our haystack :math:`n`?
     * :math:`n = 2^{h + 1} - 1`, where `h` is the "height" of the tree, or, the number of steps needed to go from the top to the bottom
     * :math:`h = log_{2}(n + 1) - 1`